-- A user can kill all his process.
+- A user can kill all his processes.

 - A user can not kill another user’s process.

-- A user can not kill processes System is using.
+- A user can not kill processes the System is using.

 - A root user can kill System-level-process and the process of any user.

-Another way to perform the same function is to execute ‘pgrep‘ command.
+Another way to perform the same function is to execute the ‘pgrep‘ command.

 To kill the above process PID, use the kill command as shown.